-Can’t believe I’m the father of a 9 year old.
+I can’t believe I’m the father of a 9-year-old.
 This kid had a blast at her rollerskating party, didn’t fall over once!
 Happy birthday, Froggy!

 Get my black belt, no matter how long it takes.
 Compete as often as I can, for as long as I can.